Leadership and AI: Strategic Decision Making in the Age of Human-Analogue Machines

 • Human attention is your scarcest and most valuable resource

-• Balance centralized oversight with devolved decision-making
+• Balance centralised oversight with devolved decision-making

 • Build intelligent accountability into all AI deployments